22 Best Payroll Software Philippines, BIR-Ready Solutions for 2026

 • AI-driven tools enhance user experience and analytics

-• Seamless integration with existing HCM systems
+• Seamless integration with the existing HCM system

 • Limited self-serve setup